HomePurpl LifePurpl & Disability NewsWarm Home Discount 2025: Have You Received Your Letter? What You Need to Know

 Official GOV.UK scam guidance

-Purpl Insight: Always check the sender’s address on letters or emails.
+Purpl Tip: Always check the sender’s address on letters or emails.
 Official Warm Home Discount letters come from the Department for Work and Pensions or your energy supplier — never from third-party companies or unfamiliar email domains.

 Key Contacts

-Warm Home Discount Helpline
+Warm Home Discount Scheme helpline

 If you haven’t receive a letter yet, don’t worry — suppliers send them in stages over the coming weeks.
 Stay informed and check your post regularly so you don’t miss out on support you qualify for.

-Frequently Asked Questions (FAQs) About the Warm Home Discount 2025
+Frequently Asked Questions (FAQs)

 When will I receive my Warm Home Discount letter?